Looking for the best things to do in Istanbul?

 A guided tour of the Bazaar is also a great way to learn the history and stories behind the old shopping mall.

-If you don’t want a shopping experience but still want to discover the fascinating culture of the Bazaar, take a half-day Grand Bazaar Walking tour which includes a workshop in the ancient tradition of gold melting.
-448 TL (~ USD $80) Get details here.
+If you don’t want a shopping experience but still want to discover the fascinating culture of the Bazaar, take a half-day Grand Bazaar Walking tour which includes a workshop on the ancient tradition of gold melting.
+Get details here

-As with any crowded or tourist-dense attractions, always watch your personal belongings in the Grand Bazaar.
-It only takes a small distraction in such an overwhelming environment to let your guard down.
+SAFE TRAVEL TIP: As with any crowded or tourist-dense attractions, always watch your personal belongings in the Grand Bazaar.
+Letting your guard down only takes a small distraction in such an overwhelming environment.

-Read our safe travel guides for tips on how to avoid pickpockets and the best anti-theft travel gear for travel.
+Read our safe travel guides for tips on avoiding pickpockets and the best anti-theft travel gear for travel.

 Istanbul Spice Bazaar